UPPMAX/HPC-python/docs/isolatedUPPMAX.rst

     $ module load python/<version>
     $ python -m venv Example

 "Example" is the name of the virtual environment.
 The directory “Example” is created in the present working directory.
+The ``-m`` flag makes sure that you use the libraries from the python version you are using.

 If you want it in a certain place like "~/test/":